 Sometimes Microsoft Office just won’t work after updating your system.
-It was an issue in Windows 8, and it appears that some users are facing the same problem in Windows 10 Technical Preview, too.
+It was an issue in Windows 8, and it appears that some users are facing the same problem in Windows 10 Technical Preview and Windows 10 for the general public, too.
 To solve this problem, you need to completely remove Microsoft Office from your computer, and then install it again.

 You can always try to uninstall it through Windows’ Programs and Features tool in Control Panel.
 You can find out how to properly use it in our article about deleting programs in Windows 10.
 But a lot of users reported that they were unable to uninstall Microsoft Office with this method, so we have to find another solution for this problem.

 Solution 2: Uninstall Office with Fix It

 Luckily Microsoft is aware of this issue with Microsoft Office, so the company released a Fix It tool which completely removes Microsoft Office from your computer.
 Here’s what you need to do to download fixer and completely delete Microsoft Office from your system:

 - Download Microsoft Fix It from this link and run it

 - The Troubleshooting Wizard will ask you if you want to apply the fix, or skip it, click on Apply this fix

 - Wait a few minutes, and the troubleshooter will completely remove Microsoft Office from your computer